Skip to main content

 Counterfactuals appear in several forms across evaluation approaches:

 Quasi-experimental designs approximate counterfactuals when randomisation is not feasible.
-Propensity score matching compares programme participants with non-participants who have similar observable characteristics.
-Regression discontinuity exploits arbitrary cutoffs (e.g., only communities above a poverty threshold receive the programme) to create comparable groups.
+Propensity score matching compares program participants with non-participants who have similar observable characteristics.
+Regression discontinuity exploits arbitrary cutoffs (e.g., only communities above a poverty threshold receive the program) to create comparable groups.

-Difference-in-differences compares changes over time between treatment and control groups, isolating the programme effect from trends affecting both groups.
+Difference-in-differences compares changes over time between treatment and control groups, isolating the program effect from trends affecting both groups.

 Contribution analysis takes a different approach when counterfactuals cannot be constructed: it builds a causal story through evidence that alternative explanations have been ruled out, rather than through direct comparison.